ukersn/Potion-Craft-Ukersn-s-TweakWizard/README.md

 ## Features:
 > 1. Allow unrestricted planting of plants and crystals in the garden
 > *  (Default setting is true to enable, you can set EnableUnrestrictedPlanting to false in the configuration file to disable it)
 >
-> 2. Frame rate optimization
+> ~~2.
+Frame rate optimization~~
-> *  (Default setting is false to disable, you can set EnableFrameRateOptimization to true in the configuration file to enable it)
 >
-> Note: This is an experimental feature that may cause game crashes, save corruption, item loss, and other risks.
+> * This feature(Frame rate optimization) has been removed because it was highly likely to cause save file corruption and was not compatible with other plugins.
 >
-> Enabling it can give you about a 5% increase in game FPS, by reducing the activation display of items in non-adjacent rooms.
+> *  ~~(Default setting is false to disable, you can set EnableFrameRateOptimization to true in the configuration file to enable it)~~
 >
-> 3. Extreme frame rate optimization
-> *  (Default setting is false to disable, you can set EnableExtremeFrameRateOptimization to true in the configuration file to enable it)
+> ~~Note: This is an experimental feature that may cause game crashes, save corruption, item loss, and other risks.~~
 >
-> Note: Only effective when the frame rate optimization option is enabled
+> ~~Enabling it can give you about a 5% increase in game FPS, by reducing the activation display of items in non-adjacent rooms.~~
 >
+> ~~3.
+Extreme frame rate optimization~~
+>
+> *  ~~(Default setting is false to disable, you can set EnableExtremeFrameRateOptimization to true in the configuration file to enable it)~~
+>
+> ~~Note: Only effective when the frame rate optimization option is enabled~~
+>
-> Enabling it can give you about a 9% increase in game FPS, it reduces the activation display of all items not in the current room.
+> ~~Enabling it can give you about a 9% increase in game FPS, it reduces the activation display of all items not in the current room.~~
 >

 # Installation Instructions